wilsonrljr/sysidentpy/docs/book/2-NARMAX-Model-Representation.md

 ### General Model Set Representation

-Based on the ideia of transforming a static neural network in a neural NARX model, we can extend the method for basically any model class.
+Based on the idea of transforming a static neural network in a neural NARX model, we can extend the method for basically any model class.
 SysIdentPy do not aim to implement every model class that exists in literature.
 However, we created a functionality that allows the usage of any other machine learning package that follows a `fit` and `predict` API inside SysIdentPy to convert such models to NARX versions of them.

-Lets take XGboost (eXtreme Gradient Boosting) Algorithm as an example.
-XGBoost is a well kown model class used for regression tasks.
-XGboost, however, are not a common choice when you are dealing with a dynamical system identification task because they are originally made for modeling static systems.
-You can easily transform XGboost into a NARX model using SysIdentPy.
+Let's take XGBoost (eXtreme Gradient Boosting) Algorithm as an example.
+XGBoost is a well known model class used for regression tasks.
+XGBoost, however, are not a common choice when you are dealing with a dynamical system identification task because they are originally made for modeling static systems.
+You can easily transform XGBoost into a NARX model using SysIdentPy.

 Scikit-learn, for example, is another great example.
 You can transform any Scikit-learn model into NARX models using SysIdentPy.
 We will see such applications in detail at Chapter 11, but you can see how easy it in the script bellow